High Country Solution Logo

 Best Use CasesInterior walls, sound dampeningExterior walls, roofs, high-moisture zones

-Bonus Tip: In humid climates, closed cell foam provides added protection against condensation-related damage in feed storage areas.
+In humid climates, closed-cell foam provides added protection against condensation-related damage in feed storage areas, a common failure point for grain storage insulation that relies on lower-performing materials.

 Technical Specifications for Agricultural Performance